speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

             Returns the settings of a pico charging station.

-### RegisterForRealtimeApi
+### RegisterForRealtimeAPI

 * `RegisterForRealtimeAPIDelete` - Deletes a realtime API registration.
 * `RegisterForRealtimeAPIGet` - Gets all registrations for the Realtime API.
-* `RegisterForRealtimeAPIPost` - Creates a new registration for the realtime API.
+* `RegisterForRealtimeAPIPostForm` - Creates a new registration for the realtime API.
 The Realtime API sends you the data of the registred devices as soon as we have them on the cloud.
              More Information about the realtime API: https://www.smart-me.com/Description/api/realtimeapi.aspx
+* `RegisterForRealtimeAPIPostJSON` - Creates a new registration for the realtime API.
+The Realtime API sends you the data of the registred devices as soon as we have them on the cloud.
+             More Information about the realtime API: https://www.smart-me.com/Description/api/realtimeapi.aspx
+* `RegisterForRealtimeAPIPostRaw` - Creates a new registration for the realtime API.
+The Realtime API sends you the data of the registred devices as soon as we have them on the cloud.
+             More Information about the realtime API: https://www.smart-me.com/Description/api/realtimeapi.aspx

 ### SmartMeDeviceConfiguration

 * `SmartMeDeviceConfigurationGet` - Gets the configuration of a smart-me device.
+* `SmartMeDeviceConfigurationPostForm` - Sets the configuration of a smart-me device.
+The device needs to be online.
+* `SmartMeDeviceConfigurationPostJSON` - Sets the configuration of a smart-me device.
+The device needs to be online.
+* `SmartMeDeviceConfigurationPostRaw` - Sets the configuration of a smart-me device.
+The device needs to be online.

 ### SubUser

 * `SubUserDelete` - Delete a subuser
 * `SubUserGet` - Get a sub user.
 The user must be assigend to the user that makes this call.
+* `SubUserPostForm` - Creates or updates a subuser.
+            To create a new user set no ID (empty)
+* `SubUserPostJSON` - Creates or updates a subuser.
+            To create a new user set no ID (empty)
-* `SubUserPost` - Creates or updates a subuser.
+* `SubUserPostRaw` - Creates or updates a subuser.
             To create a new user set no ID (empty)

 ### User